Alimony (Maintenance): I’ve heard about the Illinois maintenance guidelines. Can the judge vary from them?

 Can husbands be awarded maintenance?

 Yes.
 The law is clear.
 The Illinois’ maintenance statute is gender-neutral.
 Although in most cases the spouse awarded maintenance is the wife, husbands (in growing numbers) have been awarded maintenance.
+And with the maintenance guidelines we are clearly seeing more husband’s being awarded maintenance where the income disparity is sufficient.

 What factors does the court consider in determining whether a spouse qualifies for maintenance?